A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Introduction

 In the past decade, with technological developments allowing for broadband radio polarization surveys with closely spaced frequency channels, there has been increased interest in mapping Galactic magnetism and polarization properties of the ISM through observations of the diffuse synchrotron emission from within the Galactic volume, which extends along each LOS, mixing with the Faraday rotation.
 In these scenarios, a single RM is not always representative of the LOS, and Equation~\ref{eq:RM} is generalized to allow for multiple RMs (called `Faraday depths') originating at different `source' locations along the LOS.
 In these cases a Faraday depth spectrum, derived from applying `RM synthesis' to broadband observations \citep{Burn_1966,Brentjens_2005} can provide information on the complexity and extent of the resulting RM structures.

-The Global Magneto Ionic Medium Survey (GMIMS), loosely comprising six component surveys, has been paving the way for full-sky, broadband, single-antenna polarization maps to which the technique of RM synthesis can be applied.
-To date, two GMIMS surveys have been published: the GMIMS-Low-Band-South (GMIMS-LBS) 300-480~MHz Southern hemisphere survey \citep{Wolleben_2019} with Murriyang, CSIRO's Parkes 64-m radio telescope, and the GMIMS-High-Band-North (GMIMS-HBN) 1300-1800~MHz Northern hemisphere survey \citep{Wolleben_2021} with the Dominion Radio Astrophysical Observatory (DRAO) John A. Galt telescope.
-The Southern Twenty Centimeter All-sky Polarization Survey (STAPS), which also covers 1300-1800~MHz will form GMIMS-High-Band-South and is soon to be published (Sun et al. 2025, submitted), while observations are underway for the POSSUM EMU GMIMS All Stokes UWL Survey (PEGASUS; Carretti et al., in preparation), covering 704-1440~MHz and contributing GMIMS-Mid-Band-South.
-In the Northern hemisphere, data from the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{chime_overview} and the DRAO GMIMS of the Northern Sky (DRAGONS) survey with the DRAO 15-m telescope (Ordog et al. in preparation) will contribute interferometric (aperture synthesis) and single-antenna components respectively to GMIMS-Low-Band-North in the 350-1030~MHz range.
+The Global Magneto-Ionic Medium Survey (GMIMS), loosely comprising six component surveys, has been paving the way for full-sky, broadband, single-antenna polarization maps to which the technique of RM synthesis can be applied.
+To date, three GMIMS surveys have been published.
+In the Southern Hemisphere, Murriyang, CSIRO's Parkes 64 m radio telescope, has produced GMIMS-Low-Band South (GMIMS-LBS), covering 300-480~MHz \citep{Wolleben_2019}, and the Southern Twenty Centimeter All-sky Polarization Survey (STAPS), which contributes GMIMS-High-Band South (GMIMS-HBS), covering 1300-1800~MHz \citep{Sun_2025}.
+In the Northern hemisphere, the Dominion Radio Astrophysical Observatory (DRAO) John A. Galt telescope has produced the 1300-1800~MHz GMIMS-High-Band-North (GMIMS-HBN) survey \citep{Wolleben_2021}.
+Observations are underway for the POSSUM EMU GMIMS All Stokes UWL Survey (PEGASUS; Carretti et al., in preparation), covering 704-1440~MHz and contributing GMIMS-Mid-Band South.
+In the Northern Hemisphere, data from the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{chime_overview} and the DRAO GMIMS of the Northern Sky (DRAGONS) survey with the DRAO 15-m telescope (Ordog et al. in preparation) will contribute interferometric (aperture synthesis) and single-antenna components respectively to GMIMS-Low-Band North in the 350-1030~MHz range.
 The CHIME polarization data alone have already been put to use in the study of a 10$\arcdeg$~-~wide Faraday rotation feature \citep{Mohammed_2024}, and the DRAGONS polarization cube is near completion.
-Independently, the LOFAR Two-meter Sky Survey (LoTSS-DR2) has contributed a low-frequency, interferometric approach, mapping out a significant portion of the Northern sky, with RM synthesis maps presented in \cite{Erceg_2022,Erceg_2024}.
+Independently, the LOFAR Two-meter Sky Survey (LoTSS-DR2) has contributed a low-frequency, interferometric approach, mapping out a significant portion of the northern sky, with RM synthesis maps presented in \cite{Erceg_2022,Erceg_2024}.